emacs-lsp/lsp-mode/docs/tutorials/clojure-guide.md

 By default, `lsp-mode` uses `company-mode` as its completion front-end.
 When present, `company-mode` and enabled for `lsp-mode`, it will be auto-configured and it will just work using the completion items returned by the LSP server.
+`clojure-lsp` also has completion snippets, for more information check [here](https://clojure-lsp.github.io/clojure-lsp/features/#snippets).
 If you do not want LSP completion, It's possible to use `cider` completion instead with:

 ```elisp